 - Moisture absorption.
 The efficiency of cellulose decreases due to the insulation absorbing moisture which can also cause moulding and rotting.

 At Evergreen Power UK we take pride in providing outstanding services in order to make choosing the appropriate insulation for you, hassle-free.
-Our surveyors are all qualified with the use of Icynenes spray foam, so they to provide you with professional advise and answer all questions you may have.
+Our surveyors are all qualified with the use of Icynenes spray insulation, so they to provide you with professional advise and answer all questions you may have.
 In addition, we provide a 25-year manufacturer warranty guarantee with every installation.